IllDepence/hyperpie/notes/annotation_guidelines.md

 Naturally, we annotate surface forms in the text and not entities.
 Entities are only referred to in the text.
 This has the following consequences.

+Overall, we follow the [ACL RD-TEC guidelines](https://github.com/languagerecipes/acl-rd-tec-2.0/blob/master/distribution/documents/acl-rd-tec-guidelines-ver2.pdf) (see “3.3 Formal criteria”) for defining the boundaries of surface forms.
+Below are more specific notes.

 * **co-references**
     * if an entity has multiple surface forms throughout the document, this is reflected in the annotation by labeling each surface form of one entity using the same `<id>`
     * example 1: “We set the learning rate to α=0.01” → annotate both “learning rate” and “α” with e.g. `p1`
     * example 2: “We train a RNN and an LSTM.
 For the former, we set ...” → annotate both “RNN” and “the former” as `a1`
+* **no articles and pronouns**
+    * words like “a”, “the”, “this”‚ “our”, etc. preceding an artifact’s surface form are not annotated
 * **no overlaying annotations**
     * a surface form should have no more than one annotation
         * example: “As pooling strategies we use either mean and max pooling.”